symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

 the principle to never change an existing field but only add fields if they do not exist yet:

+``RouteContentEnhancer``
-* ``RouteContentEnhancer``: If the route is an instance of ``RouteObjectInterface``, this enhancer sets the target field to the return value of ``getContent()``.
+    If the route is an instance of ``RouteObjectInterface``, this enhancer sets the target field to the return value of ``getContent()``.
+``FieldMapEnhancer``
-* ``FieldMapEnhancer``: Configured with a key-value map.
+    Configured with a key-value map.
 If a specified field of the match contains a key, the target field is set to the value.
+``FieldByClassEnhancer``
-* ``FieldByClassEnhancer``: Configured with a map of class names to values.
+    Configured with a map of class names to values.
 If the specified field contains an object that is an instance of a class in the map, sets the target field to the corresponding value.
 Note that the first match is taken, should the objects be instance of more than one of the classes.
 This enhancer is for example used to determine the controller and template based on the class of a Content document.
 This enhancer is similar to ``FieldMapEnhancer``, but doing an :phpfunction:`instanceof` check rather than string comparison for the map keys.
+``FieldPresenceEnhancer``
-* ``FieldPresenceEnhancer``: If a field is present in the route match, sets an other field to a specified value if that field is not set yet.
+    If a field is present in the route match, sets an other field to a specified value if that field is not set yet.
+``ContentRepositoryEnhancer``
-* ``ContentRepositoryEnhancer``: If the source field is present in the route match, sets target field to the сontent returned by the ``ContentRepositoryInterface`` with value of the source field, if target field is not yet set.
+    If the source field is present in the route match, sets target field to the content returned by the ``ContentRepositoryInterface`` with value of the source field, if target field is not yet set.

 You can also create your own route enhancer by creating a class which implements ``Symfony\Cmf\Component\Routing\Enhancer\RouteEnhancerInterface``.